The New England College Theatre Department presents:

 DOI 8:46 adapted by Fred Robbins

-A new look at our Constitution in a current context.
+A new look at our Declaration of Independence in a current context.

 Of Mice and Men by John Steinbeck